Turkey–United States relations: George W. Bush administration (2001–2009)

+Great-Power in the Middle East (Israel, Davos incident)

+The Project for the New American Century was established "to promote American global leadership" as the members view American leadership as good both for America and for the world, and sought to build support for "a Reaganite policy of military strength and moral clarity".
+The organization's influence originated from the twenty-five people who signed PNAC's founding statement of principles; the administration of Bush included Dick Cheney, Donald Rumsfeld, Paul Wolfowitz, and seven others in this group in the decision-making positions.
+During the 2000s, this group challenged regimes hostile to American interests and values, which supported unilateral military action to advance U.S. interests, particularly in the Middle East.

+"Ottomanism" was primarily conceived as a reform and renewal project for the declining Ottoman Empire (Decline and modernization of the Ottoman Empire) in the 19th century.
+Ottomanism did not prevent dissolution of the Ottoman Empire.
+Neo-Ottomanism as associated with Ahmet Davutoğlu (Minister of Foreign Affairs, May 1, 2009 – August 29, 2014), and his foreign policy was to establish Turkey as an influential power within the Balkans, Caucasus, and the Middle East.

+2009 Davos incident coincided with a radical domestic transformation in one member of a Western alliance (NATO), leading to a revision of its international alliance preferences.
+Erdogan's outburst at the 2009 Davos Summit marked a critical juncture, signaling a shift in Turkey's national agenda and alignment policies.

-War on Terror
+War on terror

-Turkey had remained a close ally of the United States in the War on Terror after the September 11 attacks.
+Turkey had remained a close ally of the United States in the war on terror after the September 11 attacks.
 Turkish President Ahmet Necdet Sezer and Prime Minister Bülent Ecevit condemned the attacks and the Turkish government then ordered all of its flags at half-mast for one day of mourning.
 Turkey participated in the International Security Assistance Force.

 According to a report by the Open Society Foundations, Turkey participated at one point or another with the CIA's extraordinary rendition program.
 U.S. ambassador Ross Wilson revealed the involvement of the Incirlik airbase in a diplomatic cable dated June 8, 2006, which described Turkey as a crucial ally in the "global war on terror" and an important logistical base for the US-led war in Iraq.
 On June 14, 2006, Turkish foreign ministry officials told reporters: "The Turkish government and state never played a part [in the secret transfers] ... and never will."
 According to evidence, the US base was a transit stop in taking detainees to secret prisons.
 The cable also stated: "We recommend that you do not raise this issue with TGS [Turkish general staff] pending clarification from Washington on what approach state/OSD/JCS/NSC [national security council] wish to take."